andreeastamat/ssc-quiz/README.md

-# Quiz on security topic
+# Quiz on multiple topics

-A simple quiz with questions from the security field.
+A simple quiz with questions from the cybersecurity, java, general knowledge fields.
-This is a project for the SSC class, ACS UPB
+This is a project for the ECIP class, ACS UPB